 High school credit shall be awarded at the end of the term by the secondary school upon successful completion of the course.
 The award of high school credit will be in compliance with State standards.

-Students may enroll in a course that covers human sexuality or sexually transmitted diseases as part of the dual credit program, but ONLY WITH PARENTAL/GUARDIAN CONSENT.
+Students may enroll in a course that covers human sexuality or sexually transmitted diseases as part of the dual credit program, but ONLY WITH PARENTAL/GUARDIAN CONSENT obtained by the high school.
 See Section V. KRS 158.1415 (SB 150 2023), a.
 Human Sexuality.
 Without consent from a parent or guardian, the student cannot enroll in a course with a curriculum relating to human sexuality or sexually transmitted diseases for dual credit.

 The course requirements for secondary students enrolled in concurrent enrollment courses at the high school will be equal to those of dual credit and college students enrolled at the KCTCS college.
 Students will receive an official course syllabus by the first or second day of the college course.
 The syllabus will include: